tsipkens/atems/README.md

 The functions often take similar inputs, with main argument being `imgs`, which is one of:

-1. a single image (after any footer or additional information have been removed),
+1. a single image (after any footer or additional information have been removed);
-2. a cell array of images (again with the footer removed); or
+3. an `Imgs` structure, containing the image information as fields; or
-3. an `Imgs` structure, containing the image information as fields.
+3. a cell array of images (again with the footer removed).

 Several methods also take `pixsize`, which denotes the size of each pixel in the image.
 If an `Imgs` structure if provided, this information is expected to be contained in this structure and any `pixsize` input is ignored.
 Other arguments depend on the function (e.g., optional parameters for the rolling ball transform).